MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-picker-in-the-sharepoint-online-admin-center.md

 Hybrid Picker is a wizard that can be downloaded to your SharePoint Server from Microsoft 365.
 The wizard helps automate certain configuration steps needed to connect your on-premises SharePoint Server environment with SharePoint in Microsoft 365.
 The Hybrid Picker wizard is your assistant, designed to do some of the work for you.

-Use the Hybrid Picker wizard to redirect OneDrive to SharePoint, leverage hybrid site features or app launcher, and add some extra integration between on-premises SharePoint Server and an extranet site made in Microsoft 365.
+Use the Hybrid Picker wizard to redirect OneDrive to Microsoft 365, leverage hybrid site features or app launcher, and add some extra integration between on-premises SharePoint Server and an extranet site made in Microsoft 365.
 Hybrid Picker also creates a Server-to-Server (S2S)/OAuth connection for your [SharePoint Hybrid features](sharepoint-hybrid-sites-and-search.md).

 ## Using the Hybrid Picker